Old Ashippun, Wisconsin

 Old Ashippun is an unincorporated community located in the town of Ashippun, Dodge County, Wisconsin, United States.

 The primary community area is actually split into two parts, Ashippun and Old Ashippun.
-Old Ashippun was the original location, but when the first railroad was built several miles away, a large portion of the community relocated, as occurred with nearby Lebanon.
+Old Ashippun was the original location, but when the first railroad was built several miles away, a large portion of the community relocated, as also took place in nearby Lebanon.